IonicaBizau/gpm/README.md

 Usage: gpm [options]

 Options:
   -i, --input <name|git>                       The NPM package name or git url.
   -u, --url-type <type>                        The git url type to use (e.g. `https`, `ssh`).
   -t, --destination <path>                     Where to install the package.
+  -n, --node module destination <folder name>  Name of the  node_module folder.
   -d, --depth <depth>                          The depth value.
 Default is Infinity.
   -h, --help                                   Displays this help.
   -v, --version                                Displays version information.

 Examples:
   gpm -i git-stats # Installs git-stats and its dependencies from git repositories.